 Attitude Towards Lower Class

-This stereotype portrays wealthy people as human Godzilla's who stomp on inferior humans.
+This stereotype portrays wealthy American celebrities as human monsters who stomp on other countries' fans.

 I feel people who think this way have had a bad celebrity experience where the famous person either refused to sign an autograph, take or picture, or even ignored them.

-These minor incidents pertaining to a person of higher status shouldn't apply to everyone, and even then the incident/s itself might not be what you perceived.
+These minor incidents pertaining to a person of higher status shouldn't apply to everyone, and even then the incident/s itself might not have been what was perceived.

 However there are definitely people of high class who do act superior or better than everyone.